Low-Sugar Raspberry Cheesecake with Pecan Crust

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This is not a sugar-free dessert because there’s some natural sugar in the rasberries, but made with an approved sweetener, this is a great dessert option for phase 2 or 3 of the South Beach Diet or any other type of low-glycemic eating plan.
-I couldn’t bring myself to use margarine, but there’s not a huge amount of butter here.
+This is not a sugar-free dessert because there’s some natural sugar in the raspberries, but made with an approved sweetener, this is a great dessert option for phase 2 or 3 of the South Beach Diet or any other type of low-glycemic eating plan.
+South Beach Dieters could use margarine instead of butter if you prefer.
 Even with sweetener, this might be too high in sugar for low-carb diet plans.

 Find More Recipes Like This One: